bevanoff/SOManager/README.md

 ## Usage

-After installing SOManager, you can start securing your digital life by adding and managing your passwords.
+After installing SOManager, you can start securing your digital life by adding and managing your passwords fully offline.

 ## Download